 Typically, this will depend on several aspects, as there’s no one-size-fits-all answer to this question.
 That is to say, the ideal height will depend on your physical needs, your height, and the way in which you transfer on and off the toilet.
 For example, in the case of wheelchair users, the toilet should correspond to the height of the carrier system.
 For instance, some models facilitate a seat height of 28 inches or even more.

 Meanwhile, shorter individuals might find a seat height of roughly 17 inches to be more comfy, whereas taller users might prefer toilets that are 19 inches tall.

 What is the average cost of installing a toilet?

 It is highly recommended to hire a professional to install your newly-bought toilet.
 As for the price you’d have to pay for this operation, it depends on the model you choose, as well as your geographical region.
 For instance, standard floor-mounted toilets are more conveniently priced than wall-hung toilets.
 This is because the latter requires additional work when it comes to the actual installation process.

 Still, there aren’t any specific numbers we can give, in this respect.
-This is why you should discuss with a professional beforehand.
+This is why you should discuss it with a professional beforehand.